-10.24 The current owners of the site (Z Hinchliffe and Sons Ltd) established their company 250 years ago and moved to their present site at Hartcliffe Mills.
+- 10.22 The current owners of the site (Z Hinchliffe and Sons Ltd) established their company 250 years ago and moved to their present site at Hartcliffe Mills.
 The company supplies lamb's wool, Cashmere, Camel and Angora products to UK and worldwide knitwear markets.
 There are further smaller premises at Birds Edge.
-The current site was acquired by the applicant as a prerequirement for a contract with a national retailer 20 years ago.
-The contract proved unviable and the site was rendered surplus to the company operations.

-- 10.25 The applicant states that the location and characteristics of the site have proved challenging for a number of reasons: - It is remote from good logistical connections.
+The current site was acquired by the applicant as a pre-requirement for a contract with a national retailer 20 years ago.
+The contract proved unviable and the site was rendered surplus to the company operations. - 10.23 The applicant states that the location and characteristics of the site have proved challenging for a number of reasons: - It is remote from good logistical connections.

-- The large differences in levels and the sloping nature of the site make operations difficult and more uneconomic.

-- A number of the buildings are redundant, multi-storey buildings, which are highly inefficient for modern manufacturing processes.

-- 10.26 Whilst there is re-occupation by small local businesses, these lettings do not generate the income necessary to meet the annual outgoings or maintenance of the buildings and infrastructure.
-According to the applicant the site generates annual losses for Z Hinchliffe & Sons. - 10.27 The applicant states that the disposal of this site would be reinvested in the core business at Denby Dale and Birds Edge. - 10.28 Policy B4 of the UDP requires that regard be had to the effect of any development proposal on the employment potential of an existing site.
+- The large differences in levels and the sloping nature of the site make operations difficult and more uneconomic. - A number of the buildings are redundant, multi-storey buildings, which are highly inefficient for modern manufacturing processes. - 10.24 Whilst there is re-occupation by small local businesses, these lettings do not generate the income necessary to meet the annual outgoings or maintenance of the buildings and infrastructure.
+According to the applicant the site generates annual losses for Z Hinchliffe & Sons. - 10.25 The applicant states that the disposal of this site would be reinvested in the core business at Denby Dale and Birds Edge. - 10.26 Policy B4 of the UDP requires that regard be had to the effect of any development proposal on the employment potential of an existing site.
 This site has not attracted any significant business re-use over the UDP plan period which is almost at an end, and for many years before that following the closure of Dobroyd Mills in 1974.
-It is considered that the uneconomic nature and location of Dobroyd Mills has contributed to its continued decline. - 10.29 The loss of existing employment uses within the site would be offset to some extent by the proposed conversion of one of the existing buildings to B1 (a) or (c) uses which would generate up to 15 equivalent full time jobs.
-As already stated, the proposed mixed use nature of the development proposals is consistent with policies in the PDLP.
+It is considered that the nature and location of Dobroyd Mills has contributed to its continued decline.
+The site is currently occupied by the oil can café and carding shed and limited stock storage for the applicant's business which represents.
+Most of the vacant space is unoccupied. - 10.27 The scheme originally proposed the retention of the existing four storey mill building which utilised the lower floors for employment generating purposes, with the upper storeys being utilised for residential flats.
+The application has been amended so that the existing mill building would be demolished, replaced with 3 modern employment units with a total floor area of over 800m2 which would generate between 35 and 40 jobs.
+The proposed units provide better circulation space and would allow the site to more readily fulfil its employment potential as opposed to redevelopment of the existing mill building which is impeded by its layout and age.
+The proposed mixed use nature of the development proposals is consistent with policies promoting mixed uses as advocated by the PDLP.